Paul Freiherr von Eltz-Rübenach: Political career

 On 1 June 1932, he was appointed Reichsminister for both the Reich Ministry of Transport and the Reich Postal Ministry as a nonpartisan technocrat in Chancellor Franz von Papen's "cabinet of barons."
 He retained both these portfolios in the cabinets formed by Chancellor Kurt von Schleicher (3 December 1932) and, after the Nazi Machtergreifung, by Adolf Hitler (30 January 1933).
 In the cabinet, he fought unsuccessfully for development of the railroads against the government's emphasis on developing an improved highway system, the Reichsautobahn.
 Eltz-Rübenach also served as a member of the Academy for German Law.

 To mark the fourth anniversary of the Nazi regime, Hitler determined to enroll all the remaining non-Nazi ministers in the Nazi Party and to confer upon them the Golden Party Badge.
 Eltz-Rübenach, a devout Catholic, was troubled by the rising conflict between the Nazi government and the Catholic Church.
 At the cabinet meeting on 30 January 1937, Eltz-Rübenach rejected the Golden Party Badge personally offered by Hitler and demanded a statement of Hitler's proposed policy toward the Church.
 The other ministers sat in stunned silence as Eltz-Rübenach was required to submit his resignation.

-Some time later, when his wife refused to accept the Cross of Honour of the German Mother, a Nazi decoration, he and his family became "suspect persons" and were placed under surveillance by the Gestapo.
+Some time later, when his wife refused to accept the Golden Party Badge, a Nazi decoration, he and his family became "suspect persons" and were placed under surveillance by the Gestapo.
 In addition, his pension claims were temporarily revoked.

 Eltz-Rübenach died in Linz am Rhein in 1943, aged 68.